News & Articles

 7. The Closets Don’t Need to Match the Room’s Walls

-It is not necessary to paint your closet interior the same colour as your bedroom walls.
-Instead, tint the interior of your closet with a percentage of your bedroom walls.
+You don’t need to paint your closet interior the same color as your bedroom walls; instead, tint it with a percentage of your bedroom wall color.

 Photo by REEF Cape Cod’s Home Builder